nbowling/myBlog/content/about/index.md

 Image insert = tenacity + alps + potholing + etc (possibly a carousel)
 I have enjoyed hill walking and mountaineering having survived several alpine seasons.
 My favourite activity though was potholing having bottomed some of the most serious potholes in the UK.
 Sadly, ill health and arthritis have largely put paid to that now, so I am developing my skills in photography and IT.
 I also enjoy the occasional flight using DCS World, a powerful PC based flight simulator.

-### Projects I am currently working on for fun and learning.
+### Projects I am currently working on for fun and learning

 #### Cycles in the Biosphere